szczyglis-dev/ultimate-chain-parser/README.md

 ```
 composer require szczyglis/ultimate-chain-parser
 ```
-**For which purposes the Ultimate Chain Parser can be used:**
+**For which purposes the Ultimate Chain Parser can be used?**

 - processing to standarized format (e.g. CSV) any data broken into inconsistent rows or columns
 - reparsing data according to a specific complex patterns
 - creating datasets easy-to-put in the database or to import into software like Excel.
 - complex text manipulation
-- and many other.
+- ...and for many other tasks.

 ## Live Demo: https://szczyglis.dev/ultimate-chain-parser